How It Works

 BMI Calculator Logic

-The CDC and WHO use the same six-tier classification system for adults aged 18 and over.
-Each category corresponds to a distinct risk profile rather than a purely aesthetic judgment.
+The CDC and WHO use the same six-tier classification system for adults aged 18 and over, with each band corresponding to a distinct risk profile rather than an aesthetic judgment.

 | Category | BMI Range | Health Risk Level | Common Conditions Associated |